KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Abstract

 \section{Abstract}

-Large Language Model (LLM) inference is becoming one of the predominantly important workloads of our time.
-Recently, LLMs have been particularly successful at addressing problems such as document analysis and summarization.
-These problems and related applications require large context windows, and with these large context windows KV cache activations surface as the dominant contributor to memory consumption during inference.
-Quantization is a promising approach for compressing KV cache activations; however, existing solutions fail to represent activations accurately in ultra-low precisions, such as sub-4-bit.
-Thus, in this work, we aim to tackle KV cache quantization in order to reduce the memory consumption of activations during inference.
-Here, we present \OURS, which addresses this problem by incorporating novel methods for quantizing cached KV activations, including: (i) \emph{Per-Channel Key Quantization}, where we adjust the dimension along which we quantize the Key activations to better match the distribution; (ii) \emph{Pre-RoPE Key Quantization}, where we quantize Key activations before the rotary positional embedding to mitigate its impact on quantization; (iii) \emph{Non-Uniform KV Cache Quantization}, where we derive per-layer sensitivity-weighted non-uniform datatypes that better represent the distributions; (iv) \emph{Per-Vector Dense-and-Sparse Quantization}, where we isolate outliers separately for each vector to minimize skews in quantization ranges; and (v) \emph{Q-Norm}, where we normalize quantization centroids in order to mitigate distribution shift, providing additional benefits for 2-bit quantization.
-By applying our method to the LLaMA, LLaMA-2, and Mistral models, we achieve $<0.1$ perplexity degradation with 3-bit quantization on both Wikitext-2 and C4, outperforming existing approaches.
-Our method enables serving the LLaMA-7B model with a context length of up to \textbf{1 million on a single A100-80GB GPU} and up to \textbf{10 million on an 8-GPU system}.
-We also develop custom CUDA kernels for \OURS, showing that we can achieve up to $\sim$1.4$\times$ speedups, compared to baseline fp16 matrix-vector multiplications, for the LLaMA-7B model.
-The code is available at \url{https://github.com/SqueezeAILab/KVQuant/}.
+LLMs are seeing growing use for applications which require large context windows, and with these large context windows KV cache activations surface as the dominant contributor to memory consumption during inference.
+Quantization is a promising approach for compressing KV cache activations; however, existing solutions fail to represent activations accurately in sub-4-bit precision.
+Our work, \OURS, facilitates low precision KV cache quantization by incorporating several novel methods: (i) \emph{Per-Channel Key Quantization}, where we adjust the dimension along which we quantize the Key activations to better match the distribution; (ii) \emph{Pre-RoPE Key Quantization}, where we quantize Key activations before the rotary positional embedding to mitigate its impact on quantization; (iii) \emph{Non-Uniform KV Cache Quantization}, where we derive per-layer sensitivity-weighted non-uniform datatypes that better represent the distributions; and (iv) \emph{Per-Vector Dense-and-Sparse Quantization}, where we isolate outliers separately for each vector to minimize skews in quantization ranges.
+By applying our method to the LLaMA, Llama-2, Llama-3, and Mistral models, we achieve $<0.1$ perplexity degradation with 3-bit quantization on both Wikitext-2 and C4, outperforming existing approaches.
+Our method enables serving LLaMA-7B with a context length of up to \textbf{1 million on a single A100-80GB GPU} and up to \textbf{10 million on an 8-GPU system}.
+We develop custom CUDA kernels for \OURS, showing that we can achieve up to $\sim$1.7$\times$ speedups, compared to baseline fp16 matrix-vector multiplications, for the LLaMA-7B model.
+Code is available at \url{https://github.com/SqueezeAILab/KVQuant}.